 Jennifer Snow, HHS/IOS

-Attachment G contains Work Group member contact information.
+Attachment G contains Work Group members’ contact information.

 9. Payment/Gift to Respondents

 ASPE recognizes the time burden placed on respondents to the survey and the focus groups.
 Incentive payments to respondents have been shown to encourage participation and thereby increase response rates, which in turn improves the validity and reliability of the data.
 “While there is no gold standard on how much incentive to offer a survey respondent, the OMB has approved use of monetary incentives in the range of $20 to $30 with specific target populations similar to those of interest here.”
 The referenced study population were recipients of Temporary Assistance for Needy Families—low-income population similar to the Medicaid and CHIP population of this study.
 ASPE will provide a post-paid gift card worth $20.00 upon completion of the survey—whether by CATI or by in-field telephone follow-up.
 If any respondent agrees to participate using their own cell phone, ASPE will provide an additional $5 to cover expenses associated with use of private cell phones.
 Respondents will be assured that the $20 will not affect their benefits in Medicaid, CHIP, or any other program.
 The $20 incentive will be made in the form of a gift card, because those benefits are easier and more convenient to redeem than checks, especially for participants who may not have bank accounts.

 Focus group participants will be given an incentive of $50 gift-card when they attend the focus group.
-The burden on focus group participants is much greater than on CATI respondents: in addition to each focus groups taking two hours, participants must leave their homes, travel to another site, perhaps employ child-minders.
+The burden on focus group participants is much greater than on CATI respondents: in addition to each focus group taking two hours, participants must leave their homes, travel to another site, perhaps employ child-minders.
 In addition, the focus group setting consists of intense interactions that may be burdensome.

 10. Confidentiality